-- The features of the matched filter weighting function observed in time and in frequency point out that it is a low-pass filter - A simple RC integrator (single-pole low-pass filter) can be an approximation of the matched filter.
-With $RC = T{nc}$ its $\delta$ -response $h_F(t)$ is identical to the weighting function $w_M(t)$ of the matched filter. - The RC weighting $w_F(t)$ has the same shape as $w_M(t)$ of the matched filter, but it's not fully correct because it is reversed in time!
+- The whitening filter is simple and easily and exactly implemented.
+For completing the ٠ optimum filter it is sufficient to find out how to approximate the matched filter. - The features of the matched filter weighting function observed in time and in ٠ frequency point out that it is a low-pass filter - A simple RC integrator (single-pole low-pass filter) can be an approximation of the matched filter.
+With $RC = T{nc}$ its $\delta$ -response $h_F(t)$ is identical to the weighting function $w{M}(t)$ of the matched filter.
+The RC weighting $w{F}(t)$ has the same shape as $w{M}(t)$ of the matched filter, but it's not fully correct because it is reversed in time!

-- Noise filtering is equal to the matched filter, since it is unaffected by time-inversion; the output is white noise with band-limit set by a simple pole with time-constant $T_F$ . - Signal filtering is different from the matched filter, since it is modified by time-inversion
+- Noise filtering is equal to the matched filter, since it is unaffected by time-inversion; • the output is white noise with band-limit set by a simple pole with time-constant $T_F$ . - Signal filtering is different from the matched filter, since it is modified by time-inversion